 We are all earning our business stripes these days.
 There is a lot of economic uncertainty.
 It’s hard to make sense of both the short and long term.
 When do you pivot?
 When do you cut costs?
 Where do you invest?
 How do you make the best use of your existing talent?
 There are a lot of questions out there that need answering.

-I have the good fortune of working with over 50 businesses on a regular basis.
-I get to see the good, the bad and the ugly when it comes to leadership challenges.
+I have the good fortune of working with over fifty businesses on a regular basis.
+I get to see the good, the bad, and the ugly when it comes to leadership challenges.
 Here are some observations that I hope you will find useful as you continue to manage through these challenging times.